🇬🇫 French Guiana · Travel Health

 • antimalarial medications

-• I have a stomachache: J'ai mal au ventre
+• J'ai mal au ventre

-• I have allergies: J'ai des allergies
+• J'ai des allergies

-• I need a doctor: J'ai besoin d'un mΓ©decin
+• J'ai besoin d'un médecin

-• Pharmacie de Cayenne (various) — Green cross pharmacy sign.
-Cayenne
+• Pharmacie de Cayenne (various) — Green cross pharmacy sign (Cayenne)

-• Pharmacie de Kourou — Green cross sign.
-Kourou
+• Pharmacie de Kourou — Green cross sign (Kourou)

-• Pharmacie du Maroni — Green cross sign.
-Saint-Laurent-du-Maroni
+• Pharmacie du Maroni — Green cross sign (Saint-Laurent-du-Maroni)

 • paracetamol/acetaminophenDoliprane / Efferalgan / Dafalgan